CapsAdmin/NattLua/README.md

 If you install you'd get the binary `nattlua` which behaves the same as `luajit nattlua.lua ...`

-I've setup vscode to run the task `onsave` when a file is saved with the plugin `gruntfuggly.triggertaskonsave`.
+I've setup vscode to run the task `onsave` when a file is saved with the plugin `pucelle.run-on-save`.
 This runs `on_editor_save.lua` which has some logic to choose which files to run when modifying project.

+There is also some hotreload comment syntax which can let you specify which tests to run when saving a file, along with hotreload.lua scripts that specify how any file in the directory and sub directories will be ran when saved.

-I also locally have a file called `test_focus.nlua` in root which will override the test suite when the file is not empty.
+I also locally have a file called `test_focus.nlua` in root which will override hotreload logic when the file is not empty.
 This makes it easier to debug specific tests and code.

 Some debug language features are: